maholli/lab64/pcb/stencils/README.md

   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/13.jpg">
 </p>

 26. Some Duron compositions are better than others for this process.
-As you can see, there will be cutting residue on the bottomside of the stencil.
-Use a papertowel with isopropoal alcohol to remove the residue.
+As you can see, there will be cutting residue on the bottom side of the stencil.
+Use a paper towel with isopropyl alcohol to remove the residue.

 <p align="middle">
   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/14.jpg">
 </p>

-27. Carefully remove the contact-paper from the topside and continue cleaning with isopropal alcohol.
+27. Carefully remove the contact-paper from the topside and continue cleaning with isopropyl alcohol.
 A freshly cut stencil that's been (mostly) cleaned is pictured above.